AhmedBrosDev/StringSearch/README.md

-# StringSearch - Swift 2.0
+# StringSearch
-Several methods for simpler substring manipulation.
+Several methods for simpler substring manipulation in Swift 2.0